Of all the gardens...the noblest and best planned

 In its heyday

-- Stowe was 'Capability' Brown's first major commission
+- Stowe was 'Capability' Brown's first and only place of employment.

 A grand rival